Writing apps are so easy to find. Almost every day there is a new one available.

 For a short story writer, Microsoft Word, Apple Pages, or Google Docs are all ideal.

 If you are writing articles and content for websites, almost any word processor can do the job effectively.

-Although there are many fantastic book and novel writing desktop apps and programs, I know a lot of authors who still happily use Word.
+Although there are many fantastic book and novel writing desktop apps and programs, I know many authors who still happily use Word.

 I’m fortunate in that I get to try a lot of new writing software.
 But unusually, this article is not a top ten list of the best writing tools and apps.

-Instead, what I would like to cover is how few apps you need to write effectively and productively.
+Instead, I would like to cover how few apps you need to write effectively and productively.

 How many writing apps do you use?

 Whether you’re writing long-form or short-form, what tools do you use day in and day out?